 Our mission team decided to buy Leonel a school uniform and pay his tuition to attend school.
 He was thrilled to be with the other kids!
 On our last day, Leonel showed up for school in his new uniform and new shoes with the only smile I'd seen on his face since being there.
 It was then that I began to realize why God called me to Haiti; it was for one little boy.

 I returned to Haiti looking for Leonel the following year and found him standing next to an old Uhaul truck that had been turned into a barber shop.
 We made eye contact; this was the second time I saw him smile.
 He was as thin as he was the first time I’d seen him.
 He was still living by himself in an old tarp tent he had made.
 It wasn’t long before he asked for something to eat.
 I gave him some money for food; we hugged, and I left.
 That would be the last time I would see Leonel.
 The kids in the school said he had left the area and didn’t know where he went.

-There are millions of children just like Leonel living in Haiti.
+There are thousands upon thousands of children just like Leonel living in Haiti.
 They are orphaned, sick (most a simple pill would cure), and hungry.
 Leonel was able to asked us for food because we were there.
 If Leonel knocked on your door here in the U.S., would you give him something to eat?
 This is why I started the Least of These Foundation, to be there for these children and be their advocate.